overhide/overhide/docs/state-funnel.md

 If you design your system with the expectation of "bring your own data" as a fundamental tenet, you can have a much more manageable data set to enumerate and traverse.

 I don't mean literally.
-The data sits in *overhide*.
+The data sits in [IPFS](https://ipfs.io/) and accessed with *overhide*.
 I mean figurativelly; the team furnishes their own team-specific data by referencing relevant keys in the datastore.

 Queries to narrow down your data-set just to the records your team is interested in are not needed.